-We are taken to many colleges, each with their own specialty for the welfare of the students.
-Like the college which has no vacations and has provided bridles for students so that they can concentrate; or the college where robots are used to ensure discipline; or the college that uses a special bamboo cane for motivating its students.
+We are taken to many colleges, each with its own speciality for the welfare of the students.
+Like the college which has no vacations and has provided bridles for students so that they can concentrate; or the college where robots are used to ensure discipline; or the college which uses a special bamboo cane for motivating its students.
 What is even more scathing than the descriptions of these colleges, is the reaction of the parents to these novel ideas.

 And then some…

-He is, at the same time, a caring, upright. and innocent man as well as a man who is unable to forge a meaningful relationship with his son or his wife, and who is unable to move with the times.
-His fear and skepticism towards modern technology that forces him to keep the computer in his office packed in a cupboard is just an example.
+He is, at the same time, caring, and upright. and innocent man as well as a man who is unable to forge a meaningful relationship with his son or his wife, and who is unable to move with the times.
+His fear and scepticism towards modern technology that forces him to keep the computer in his office packed in a cupboard is just an example.